-The indicative commencement date for the draft rule was 10 April 2025, however this has now been indefinitely extended.
+The indicative commencement date for the draft rule is 10 April 2025.
 Under the proposed transitional provisions, the new Chapter 5 access standards will apply to connection applicants that have made a valid connection enquiry prior to the commencement date but have not made an application to connect.
 Connection applicants with a valid application to connect prior to the commencement date, but no offer to connect, will have the option to negotiate their access standards in accordance with the old Chapter 5 access standards until a 'transitional date' (which is indicatively 30 October 2025) or apply the new Chapter 5 access standards.
 Connection applicants with an offer to connect or an executed connection agreement prior to the commencement date will apply the old Chapter 5 access standards.